Skip to Content

 As well, you wouldn’t have to worry about specialty coffees, sodas and bottled water – you could drink as many of these as you’d like!

-Last words on the Holland America drink packages
+Last words on HAL’s cruise drink packages

-Depending on your preferences and drinking habits, one of HAL’s cruise drink packages could be good value.
+Depending on your preferences and drinking habits, a package could be good value.

 Definitely consider the Elite package, for example, if you like finer cocktails and wines, prefer cappuccinos to regular coffee, can’t do without bottled water and think you’d drink four or more alcoholic drinks a day.